rncoursera/GettingAndCleaningDataAssignment/README.md

 - call: run_analysis()

 Depending on your machine and network connection it may take sometime to fully execute.
-The script will install required package if not installed.
+The script will install required packages if not installed.
-Then download the data from the server is not already present in the sub folder and start processing uncompressed data as described in "How the script works"
+Then download the data from the server if not already present in the sub folder, uncompressed data and start processing as described in section "How the script works"